Skip to main content

 CLI login fails, but logging into the Conveyor UI works

-If you are using the Brave browser and you have Brave shields enabled, requests to localhost are blocked.
-Currently, this functionality is needed for the CLI login to work.
+If you are using the Brave browser, and you have Brave shields enabled, requests to localhost are blocked.
+Unfortunately, this functionality is currently needed for the CLI login to work.
 More info on the root cause can be found here.
-Until a proper fix is supported by Brave, you can work around the issue by either use Firefox/Chrome or by disabling Brave shields.
+Until a proper fix is supported by Brave, you can work around the issue by either using Firefox or Chrome, or by disabling Brave shields.

 Conveyor CLI cannot connect to the Docker daemon